sguox002/leetcode/leetcode-all.md

 ->>

 <<-694	Number of Distinct Islands    		56.8%	Medium
-only need to remove the reference.
+only need to remove the reference. translation only.
 ->>

 <<-711	Number of Distinct Islands II    		48.6%	Hard